Undergraduate Academic Programs

 This is a four-year program leading to a Bachelor of Science in Health & Wellness Design with a major in Recreational Therapy.
 The major prepares students to assume positions as recreation therapy specialists.
 Using a variety of techniques, including arts and crafts, animals, sports, games, dance and movement, drama, music, and community outings, therapists treat and maintain the physical, mental, and emotional well-being of their clients.
 Professionals assess individuals' needs, plan, and implement specific interventions to meet those needs, and document and evaluate the effectiveness of the interventions.
 All students graduating from the major are eligible to sit for the National Council on Therapeutic Recreation Certification (NCTRC) examination.
 Graduation requirements include:

-• completion of general education requirements.
+- completion of general education requirements.

-• completion of recreational therapy major requirements.
+- completion of the Recreational Therapy major requirements.

-• a minimum of 120 successfully completed credit hours which count toward the degree program.
+- a minimum of 120 successfully completed credit hours that count toward the degree program.

-• a minimum 2.0 cumulative GPA.
+- a minimum 2.0 cumulative GPA.

-• No Pass/Fail except for free electives.
+- no pass/fail except for free electives.

 General Education (20-39 credits)

 All undergraduate students must complete the IU Bloomington General Education Common Ground Requirements.
-Visit gened.indiana.edu to review them.

 Major (68-75 cr.)

-OPTION 1: This requirement may be met by completing the following one-course-combination of Anatomy and Physiology:
+OPTION 1: This requirement may be met by completing the following one-course combination of Anatomy and Physiology:

-• MSCI-M 115 Introduction to Anatomy and Physiology (3 cr.) +(N&M) (3 cr.)
+- MSCI-M 115 Introduction to Anatomy and Physiology (3 cr.) +(N&M) (3 cr.)

 OPTION 2: Alternatively, students may meet this requirement by completing the following individual courses in Anatomy and Physiology:

-• ANAT-A 215 Basic Human Anatomy (5 cr.) +(N&M) --or-- SPH-K 205 Structural Kinesiology (3 cr.)
+- ANAT-A 225 Human Anatomy (5 cr.) +(N&M) -or- SPH-K 205 Structural Kinesiology (3 cr.) +(N&M)

-• PHSL-P 215 Basic Human Physiology (5 cr.) +(N&M)
+- PHSL-P 225 Human Physiology (5 cr.) +(N&M)

 Recreational Therapy Specialization (38 cr.)